gchq/gaffer-doc/src/main/resources/user/walkthrough/TheBasics.md

 ${GRAPH_SNIPPET}
 ${END_CODE}

 To do this we provide the schema files and a Store Properties file: ${STORE_PROPERTIES_LINK}.
+To create a Graph we can also use a GraphConfig.
+For more information please see the [Graph](components/core/graph.md) section.

 ##### The StoreProperties